-We normally require a student to have a first or upper second class honours degree or equivalent qualifications in a relevant subject, typically computer science, maths or physics.
-All applications are assessed on both your research potential and academic excellence.
+We require a student to have a first or upper second class honours degree or equivalent qualifications in a relevant subject, typically computer science, maths or physics.

 Please complete our Online EngD Application Form.
 Note that (unless you specify otherwise) your application will be considered by both the University of Bath and Bournemouth University.
 You only need to complete one application form.

 We strongly encourage early application, as it is a very competitive process.
 More information on the next round of interviews is available on the Applicants page.

 When you are ready to apply, please complete our online EngD application form.

 This will be assessed both on research potential and academic excellence.
 Your application will be considered by both the University of Bath and Bournemouth University (unless you specify otherwise).
 If you are successful at this stage, you will be invited to interview.
 The panel will normally consist of the Centre Director, the Project Coordinator and an academic from your research area of interest.
 There will also be an opportunity to look around the campus, meet current students and ask any questions you might have.
 After the interview, a decision will be made as to whether to offer a place or not.